 - Make a list.
 Decide which meals you're going to make during the coming week, and include the ingredients for them on your shopping list.
 Don't forget to plan for breakfast and snacks, too.
 With a list in hand, you're less likely to stray from the DASH diet to the tempting but unhealthy foods.
 As a bonus, you may save time and money on grocery shopping by using a list.

-- Eat.
+- Eat first.
 Don't grocery shop when hungry.
 This is a cardinal rule of grocery shopping, whether you follow the DASH diet or not.
-If you shop on an empty stomach, everything will look appealing, especially those high-fat, high-sodium items.
+If you shop when you're hungry, everything will look appealing, which makes it hard to resist those high-fat, high-sodium items.

 Large displays and bargain prices may catch your eye while you're in the grocery store.
 To focus on foods that support the DASH diet guidelines: